Skip to content

 Every section ends with a Knowledge Check — a short multiple-choice quiz.
 The member must answer all of its questions correctly to pass the section; passing every section's check marks the concept complete.

-Articles are generated on demand — the first time a member opens a concept, Mention creates the article using context from the concept's source documents and the Glossary's definitions.
-A brief loading state appears while the article is being generated, then it's cached and loads instantly afterward.
+Articles are generated when a member is added to the Audience — Mention writes one per concept using context from the concept's source documents and the Glossary's definitions, so they're normally ready by the time the member opens them.
+When a concept is later added to an Audience that already has members, Mention generates that concept's article for each of them as well; removing a concept deletes their copies.
+If a concept is opened before its article has finished, a brief loading state appears, then it's cached and loads instantly afterward.
 A daily job refreshes articles whose source material has shifted meaningfully, and a member can regenerate their own article (which resets their progress on that concept) — both consume credits.

 When an Article mentions another Concept that exists in the same Glossary, Mention turns the mention into a link to that Concept's Article.
 This wiki-style linking lets members jump from one Concept to a related one without searching.
 Links are created automatically — admins do not configure them.